tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} The [overview](docapis_doc_overview.html) explains the big picture and describes the problem that the tool or service addresses. {{cb-end}}

+{{cb}} The [overview](docapis_doc_overview.html) provides a high-level description of the main uses cases or business objectives of the product. {{cb-end}}

 {{cb}} The [overview](docapis_doc_overview.html) has diagram of the main components and how they interact. {{cb-end}}

-{{cb}} The [overview](docapis_doc_overview.html) provides a high-level overview of the main uses cases or business objectives of the product. {{cb-end}}

-{{cb}} For larger systems that might have various APIs or subcomponents, these APIs/subcomponents have their own landing pages that resemble the overview (with use cases, diagrams, getting started links) but scoped to that specific API/subcomponent. {{cb-end}}
+{{cb}} For larger systems that might have multiple subsystems (e.g., groups of APIs for different scenarios), these subsystems have their own landing pages that resemble the higher-level overview (with use cases, diagrams, getting started links) but scoped to that specific subsystem. {{cb-end}}

 {{cb}} Details about how to get access, permissions, and authorization to use the API are provided.
-The overview usually links out to a getting started topic that makes it easy for the user to sign up, register, get keys/permissions, and start using the API. {{cb-end}}
+The overview usually links out to a getting started topic that makes it easy for the user to sign up, register, get API keys or permissions, and start using the API. {{cb-end}}

-{{cb}} A sandbox environment is available for users to try out the tool on their own and get a better undestanding of how it works. {{cb-end}}
+{{cb}} A sandbox environment is available for users to try out the tool on their own and get a better understanding of how it works. {{cb-end}}

-{{cb}} If there are different roles and permission levels that correspond to varying capabilities, these are noted in all places they apply, such as within the individual API reference.
+{{cb}} If there are different roles and permission levels that correspond to varying capabilities, these roles are noted in all places they apply, such as within the individual API reference.
 For example, if only admin roles can use a certain API, this is noted in the API reference and in any places that use the API. {{cb-end}}

-{{cb}} If the product has a code repository, the repository contains a Readme file that provides information similar to the overview, including information on how to contribute if applicable. {{cb-end}}
+{{cb}} If the product has a code repository, the repository contains a Readme file that provides information similar to the overview, including information on how to contribute if applicable.
+(The readme might simply link to the documentation overview but also include unique sections such as how to contribute in the repo.) {{cb-end}}

 {{cb}} Each task has a "Prerequisites" section that explains knowledge requirements, tool requirements, essential concepts, etc., necessary for completing the task. {{cb-end}}

-{{cb}} Tasks are articulated through a series of specific, usually numbered steps or sections that reduce the complexity of the effort.
-More complex tasks might require more granular and numerous steps or sections so as to reduce the complexity. {{cb-end}}
+{{cb}} Tasks are articulated through a series of specific, usually numbered steps or sections that reduce the complexity of the task.
+More complex tasks might require more granular and numerous steps or sections so as to reduce the complexity.
+(This is the primary way that technical writers simplify complexity.) {{cb-end}}

-{{cb}} Specific steps for completing tasks are described in detail rather than glossed over in general ways &mdash; unless the task is something the audience is already familiar with and does not need instructions for doing (e.g., installing an industry-standard tool).
+{{cb}} Specific steps for completing tasks are described in detail rather than glossed over in general ways &mdash; unless the task is something the audience is already familiar with.
 Overall, the documentation strikes a balance between providing enough detail for users to get the job done but not including too much detail that the reader is inundated with extraneous information. {{cb-end}}

 {{cb}} Larger tasks that span multiple topics have a [workflow map](/simplifying-complexity/macro-micro.html) (or similar mechanism) that connects the topics together. {{cb-end}}